getfokus-app/nestjs-mongoose-fps/README.md

-# nestjs-mongoose-paginate
+# nestjs-mongoose-fps

-A pagination, filtering and sorting lib for nestjs v8(for v7 please use < v1.1) using mongoose orm
+A filtration, pagination and sorting lib for NestJS v8 using mongoose ORM

+This library is fork from [nestjs-mongoose-paginate](https://github.com/fagbokforlaget/nestjs-mongoose-paginate)

+# Changes to the original library

+- Start page counting from 1 instead of 0.
+- Return lean documents instead of Mongoose Documents to be easier for serialization.
+- Allow sending extra filters to work with the filter added by the user.
+- Allow setting some fields to be populated.
+- Allow (`lt`, `lte`, `gt`, `gte`) to work with dates.

 # Usage